itgss-opensource/5G--NetworkEmulator/README.md

 ##  Goals

 There are several emulators publicly available online, such as NS-3, SimuLTE or Simul5G.
 However, their complexity is extremely high, especially for non-telecommunications-specialists.
-We present FikoRE, our real-time 5G Radio Access Network (RAN) emulator carefully designed for application-level experimentation and prototyping.
+We present Netsight, our real-time 5G Radio Access Network (RAN) emulator carefully designed for application-level experimentation and prototyping.
 Its modularity and straightforward implementation allow multidisciplinary user to rapidly use or even modify it to test their own applications.
-Contrarily to the mentioned simulators/emulators, the goal of FikoRE is not mainly to understand and test the network, but study how the network and its different possible configurations behave for particular applications, use-cases and verticals.
+Contrarily to the mentioned simulators/emulators, the goal of Netsight is not mainly to understand and test the network, but study how the network and its different possible configurations behave for particular applications, use-cases and verticals.

-As we want to test our solutions in with actual networked applications we designed FikoRE to:
+As we want to test our solutions in with actual networked applications we designed Netsight to:

 * Work in Real-Time.
 * Handle actual IP traffic efficiently.
 * Handle multiple emulated users with real or simulated traffic.
 * Model the real behavior of the network with sufficient accuracy.

 Besides, we need the emulator to be simple to use and, more importantly, easy to modify for possible particular needs.
-Consequently, FikoRE:
+Consequently, Netsight:

 * Has a high level of modularity to allow easy modifications.
 * Follows a straightforward implementation.